ankishb/ml-toolbox/tutorials/ml-short-notes.md

 3. `L0 regression is scale invariant`; the feature is in or out of the model, so the size doesn’t matter.
 4. `PCA is not scale invariant`.
 People therefore often rescale the data (`standardize` it) before they do PCA.

+## Q. Do least square and linear regression same thing?
+1. **They are not the same thing.**
+2. Linear regression assumes a linear relationship between the independent and dependent variable.
+It doesn't tell us how the model is fitted.
+Least square fitting is simply one of the possibilities.
+3. Least square optimizes for weight using this expression: `w =  argmin_w [y − f(x, w)]^2`
+4. In summary: `linear regression is an optimization problem`, where we find the best possible value for parameters to fit a linear line.
+On the other hand, `least square method is a potential loss function for an optimization problem`.
+And loss is defined as `(y - f(x, w))^2`, where `f(x,w)` can be any function linear or non-linear, parameterized by `w`.

+> Simple linear regression model has "low bias and high variance".
+To reduce the variance and compromised with bias, we can choose regularized version of regression model, such as lasso and ridge regression.
+These methods essentially shrink the estimated coefficient(s) towards zero, and they correspond to priors on the coefficient values.
+Also note that both will always decrease the variance in the estimator, and introduces bias only if the true value of the coefficient is not zero.

 ## Maximum Likelihood estimation:
 The main advantage of MLE is that it has `asymptotic property`.
 It means that when the size of the data increases, the `estimate converges faster towards the population parameter`.

-The Maximum Likelihood method is used in estimating a parameter  θ of a distribution with a density function ∱(x), from samples drawn at random from it.
+The Maximum Likelihood method is used in estimating a parameter  θ of a distribution with a density function `f(x)`, from samples drawn at random from it.
 Naturally, one wants the estimate to be the best possible one of the unknown  θ.
 So, a Likelihood function is defined such that it allows the sample to arrive at that desirable estimate.
 And we want that Likelihood to be Maximum for the best estimate.